 The Non-Habitual Residence Scheme in Portugal

 The Portuguese Non-Habitual Residency (NHR) programme has proved highly popular for those looking to relocate and benefit from the generous tax advantages.
-Portugal has taken an adventurous and forward-thinking position with this new regime in the hope that it results in a more vibrant economy.
+Portugal has taken an adventurous and forward-thinking position with this new regime, hoping it leads to a more vibrant economy.

-Those who qualify can look forward to paying a flat rate of tax of 10% on foreign pension income and withdrawals, including lump sums.
-They can also avoid Wealth Tax and will pay no tax on non-Portuguese investments.
+Those who qualify can look forward to paying a flat tax rate of 10% on foreign pension income and withdrawals, including lump sums.
+They can also avoid Wealth Tax and pay no tax on non-Portuguese investments.
 Tax on drawings from a QROPS in Portugal is also at a rate of 10%.